gesiscss/persistent_binderhub/local/minikube/README.md

 1. Follow the [documentation](https://kubernetes.io/docs/tasks/tools/install-minikube/) to install minikube and then start your local cluster with
-`minikube start --kubernetes-version v1.18.3 --driver <driver_name>`
+`minikube start --driver <driver_name>`
-or if you want to start it with a 8 GB and 4 CPUs
+or if you want to start it with a specific kubernetes version and with 4 CPUs and 8 GB
 `minikube start --kubernetes-version v1.18.3 --driver <driver_name> --cpus 4 --memory 8192`
 and when the local cluster is ready, you can check the status with `minikube status`